 Highlands is a somewhat small town located in the state of Texas.
 With a population of 8,426 people and two constituent neighborhoods, Highlands is the 268th largest community in Texas.

-Highlands is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Highlands isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Highlands are a mix of both white- and blue-collar jobs.
 Overall, Highlands is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Highlands who work in office and administrative support (14.80%), sales jobs (12.34%), and food service (8.41%).

 Also of interest is that Highlands has more people living here who work in computers and math than 95% of the places in the US.